Busting Emergency Stop Myths

 Design Considerations

-Emergency Stop is a control that is often designed in with little thought and used for a variety of things that it was never intended to be used to accomplish.
-The three myths discussed in this article are the tip of the iceberg.
+Emergency Stop is a control that is often designed with little thought and used for a variety of things that it was never intended to be used to accomplish.
+The myths discussed in this article are the tip of the iceberg.

 Consider these questions when thinking about the design and use of emergency stop systems: